 This fat is essential to a healthy body.
 It plays a major role in vitamin absorption, temperature regulation, and hormone regulation (including the hormones that control fertility).
 This fat is found in your: brain, bone marrow, nerves, and membranes that protect your organs.
 According to the ACE (American Council on Exercise), women need at least 10% of their body composition to come from essential fat to be in a good health and men require at least 2%.

-Referred to the fat stored under you skin, it is compromised of a combination of brown, beige, and white fat cells.
+Referred to the fat stored under you skin, it is comprised of a combination of brown, beige, and white fat cells.
 The MAJORITY of our body fat is subcutaneous.
 It’s the fat you can squeeze or pinch.
 When you are measuring body fat with calipers, this is what you are measuring to estimate your total overall body fat percentage.
 The “healthy” level varies from person to person but too much causes immense stress on the body which can lead to a number of issues, including obesity and imbalanced hormones.

 Often referred to as “belly fat”, it is the white fat that’s stored in your abdomen and surrounds all of your major organs (intestines, heart, liver, etc).
 Too high visceral fat can increase risk of diabetes, heart disease, cancers, etc.